Dynamics for holographic codes: Generalisations

 In physical terms what this means is that there is an analogue of the group of global conformal transformations which acts unitarily, but that local conformal transformations do not directly act unitarily on the semicontinuous limit Hilbert space unless we either: (1) find special perfect tensors that satisfy additional constraints; or (2) we augment the semicontinuous limit Hilbert space by adding in states via a process known as completion.
 The second option is not entirely desirable as it is completely unclear whether the resulting Hilbert space is separable.

-One benefit to considering more general tessellations such as the $(2,4,6)$ tessellation here is that we can represent bulk particle solutions.
+One benefit to considering more general tessellations such as the $\{6, 4\}$ tessellation here is that we can represent bulk particle solutions.
 This is easy to do by forming conical geometries by deleting and gluing.
-For example, here we see a massive particle solution built by cutting out a quarter of the tessellation and gluing the exposed edges:
+For example, figure~\ref{fig:HexagonalTessellationParticle} shows a massive particle solution built by cutting out a quarter of the tessellation and gluing the exposed edges.

-By substituting a $6$-leg perfect tensor in place of every polygon in this tessellation and contracting we obtain a semicontinuous Hilbert space etc. We also get a unitary action of a subgroup of group $G$.
+By substituting a $6$-leg perfect tensor in place of every polygon in this tessellation and contracting we obtain a semicontinuous Hilbert space etc. We also get a unitary action of a subgroup of the group $G$.

+Finally, regarding holographic \emph{codes} instead of states, there is really no work to do: the semicontinous limit can be constructed in the same way as before since additional bulk legs do not interfere with the procedure.
+In the limit we then obtain a space of linear maps (instead of a Hilbert space) containing holographic codes; Thompson's group $T$ acts in exactly the same way as before.